CHIIA/CHIIA-NLP/README.md

 The Chinese Investment in Australia (CHIIA) Database is a public database of Mainland Chinese direct commercial investment in Australia.
 The database was created and is maintained by the East Asian Bureau of Economic Research at the Crawford School of Public Policy at The Australian National University.

 ### About this project
 CHIIA-NLP project is to identify the relevant data for CHIIA database by using natural language process and machine learning models which calculate the likelihood between the data extracted from Factiva and the relevant datasets.
 Our project will automatically search for the most obvious relevant data, and save them to CHIIA database.
-The project will greatly reduce the workload (~300 hours) and costs (thousands of dollars) for our clients.
+The project will greatly reduce the workload (~300 hours per year) and costs (thousands of dollars per year) for our clients.

 ## Group Member
 * Hao He: u6153769@anu.edu.au, Communicator